 Let’s face it, a dead battery sucks.
 Nothing renders your phone more useless than a dead battery.
-Make sure you’re not doing these 9 things and you should be in the clear of a dead battery.
-Just don’t forget to charge it of course.
+Make sure you’re not doing these 9 things, and you should be in the clear of a dead battery.
+Just don’t forget to charge it, of course.

 1) Your phone screen is too bright

-Go to Settings – Display & Brightness and set your phone on “Auto-Brightness” which adapts to how light it is around you.
+Go to Settings – Display & Brightness and set your phone on “Auto-Brightness,” which adapts to how light it is around you.
 There is no need to maximize brightness if it’s not even dark around you.

 2) You’re underestimating Airplane Mode

 If you won’t be using your phone for a while, and you know no one is going to try to reach you, activate airplane mode.
-There is no need to use up battery while you’re watching Rogue One.
+There is no need to use up the battery while you’re watching Rogue One.

 3) You’re using apps that kill your battery

 Go to Settings – Battery and get an overview of which apps are using the most battery.
-Facebook and Messenger can use up a lot of battery even when you’re not using it.
+Facebook and Messenger can use up a lot of battery even when you’re not using them.
 Close the apps you’re not using and/or activate the Low Power Mode.